Geometry- and topology-controlled synchronization phase transition on manifolds: Geometry- and topology-governed phase transition

-Therefore, if $\lambda^{\prime}\!\left(K_{c}\right)>0$, then $\Lambda_{3}>0$ yields a supercritical continuous branch on the linearly unstable side, while $\Lambda_{3}<0$ yields a subcritical branch on the linearly stable side and therefore a discontinuous onset.
-Combining this analytic bifurcation criterion with the topological sign statement from Appendix \ref{Appendix-E}, we conclude that non-zero Euler characteristic forbids a supercritical small-amplitude synchronization branch, whereas zero Euler characteristic leaves open both continuous and discontinuous transitions.
+Therefore, if $\lambda^{\prime}\!\left(K_{c}\right)>0$, then $\Lambda_{3}>0$ yields a supercritical continuous branch on the linearly unstable side, while $\Lambda_{3}<0$ yields a subcritical branch on the linearly stable side and therefore a discontinuous transition after the branch is stabilized by higher-order terms.
+We combine this analytic bifurcation criterion with the conditional sign statement from Appendix \ref{Appendix-E}.
+Thus, within the locality and sign assumptions of Appendices \ref{Appendix-D} and \ref{Appendix-E}, a non-zero Euler characteristic removes the supercritical small-amplitude synchronization branch from the one-mode local normal form.
+A zero Euler characteristic supplies no such sign restriction and leaves both continuous and discontinuous local scenarios to be decided by the analytic coefficients.
 The condition $\Lambda_{3}\neq 0$ is also standard.
 This condition only states that the cubic term is the first nonlinear term that controls the local branch.
-When symmetry leaves a higher-dimensional critical eigenspace, the same local conclusions apply branch by branch after one selects a symmetry-broken critical direction.
+When symmetry leaves a higher-dimensional critical eigenspace, we apply the same local conclusions branch by branch after selecting a symmetry-broken critical direction.
 The present one-mode reduction should be read in that branchwise sense for such cases.
 Subsecs. \ref{Defect-structure-subsection} and \ref{Scaling-scenarios-subsection}, together with Appendices \ref{Appendix-F}-\ref{Appendix-I}, record the corresponding defect structure, the weak-field scaling laws near a continuous branch, and the quintic scales of the subcritical regime.
-Table \ref{Table-3} summarizes the topological origin of the nonlinear response term.
+We summarize the topological origin of the nonlinear response term in Table \ref{Table-3}.

-For the hypersphere $M=S^{D-1}$, one has $\chi\left(S^{D-1}\right)=1+(-1)^{D-1}$, so $\chi=0$ precisely when $D$ is even.
-This recovers the classical even/odd dimensional dichotomy observed in high-dimensional Kuramoto models as a corollary of the present topological framework.
+For the hypersphere $M=S^{D-1}$, we have $\chi\left(S^{D-1}\right)=1+(-1)^{D-1}$, so $\chi=0$ precisely when $D$ is even.
+The topological part of the present framework therefore identifies the same even/odd division that appears in high-dimensional Kuramoto models.
+The actual local branch on either side of this division is still determined by the conditional normal-form coefficients described above.